CHAPTER 29 – III

 Aricame awoke.
 He was in his own home, unfazed and unblazed, yet the smell of smoke hung in the air for him as well.
 The vision that the two men shared was so bizarre and so real.
 The entirety of eternity had played out before them through an epic contest of nature – one that seemed so predetermined with hindsight.

 The practical implications of what occurred were thus: The two men realized they had reached the maximum of their strength.
 The world had been divided up and claimed in its totality.
 All that remained was battling over scraps, nibbling at the edges, fighting on the margins.
-Their preoccupation with these microaggressions had left them exposed to the real threat – each other.
+Their preoccupation with these microaggressions had left them astray from the real threat – each other.

 Stievo and Aricame had danced long enough.
 The two Champions could see an end to their conflict.
 They would soon meet – not then; not the next day; not for a few more years; but soon.
 When they did, they would each bring their VS Board.
 Both warriors had grown strong to the point of diminishing returns.
 There was nothing left to master.
 They were merely prolonging the inevitable.